Grant-Free NOMA-OTFS Paradigm: Enabling Efficient Ubiquitous Access for LEO Satellite Internet-of-Things: Introduction

 Despite the inviting outlook of LEO-SATs, technical innovations are in urgent need to enhance access efficiency at a reasonable cost.
-It is predicted that the number of connected IoT terminals grows by 12\% annually and will eventually reach hundreds of billions with a connection density of 10 million terminals per square kilometer by 2030 \cite{NGMA}.
-Against this background, to fully unleash the underlying potentials of LEO-SATs for accommodating the explosive growth of connections, one of the prerequisites lies in the design of efficient multiple access paradigms with limited radio resources.
-However, it is not straightforward to apply the conventional multiple access frameworks to LEO-SATs.
-On the one hand, conventional grant-based random access (GB-RA) protocols require complicated handshaking procedures, which would aggravate the access latency, and the induced exceedingly large signaling overheads can impose heavy burdens on the system resources \cite{NGMA}.
-On the other hand, due to the highly dynamic nature of the terrestrial-satellite link (TSL), traditional multiple access techniques, which allocate orthogonal or non-orthogonal resource blocks (RBs) in the time-frequency (TF) domain, are likely to suffer from severe orthogonality impairments due to the imperfect Doppler compensation that jeopardizies the system performance \cite{SatCon}.
-To this end, a paradigm shift in multiple access methodology is indispensable to realize efficient ubiquitous access for LEO-SATs in practice.
+It is predicted that the number of connected IoT terminals grows by 12\% annually and will eventually reach hundreds of billions with a connection density of 10 million terminals per square kilometer by 2030 \cite{6g-IoT}.
+Against this background, to fully unleash the underlying potentials of LEO-SATs for accommodating the explosive growth of connections, one of the prerequisites lies in the design of efficient multiple access (MA) paradigms with limited radio resources.
+However, it is not straightforward to apply the conventional MA frameworks to LEO-SATs.
+On the one hand, conventional grant-based random access (GB-RA) protocols require complicated handshaking procedures, which would aggravate the access latency, and the induced exceedingly large signaling overheads can impose heavy burdens on the system resources \cite{Grant-free}.
+On the other hand, due to the highly dynamic nature of the terrestrial-satellite link (TSL), traditional MA techniques, which allocate orthogonal or non-orthogonal resource blocks (RBs) in the time-frequency (TF) domain, are likely to suffer from severe orthogonality impairments due to the imperfect Doppler compensation that jeopardizies the system performance \cite{SatCon}.
+To this end, a paradigm shift in MA methodology is indispensable to realize efficient ubiquitous access for LEO-SATs in practice.

 The rest of this article is organized as follows.
-In the following sections, we first provide an overview of the state-of-the-art multiple access schemes and summarize their limitations for LEO-SATs.
-Then, we propose a grant-free non-orthogonal multiple access with orthogonal time frequency space (GF-NOMA-OTFS) paradigm to enable efficient ubiquitous access for LEO-SATs.
+In the following sections, we first provide an overview of the state-of-the-art MA schemes and summarize their limitations for LEO-SATs.
+Then, we propose a novel next generation MA (NGMA) scheme, which combines grant-free non-orthogonal MA (GF-NOMA) with orthogonal time frequency space (OTFS) modulation to enable efficient ubiquitous access for LEO-SATs.
 Before concluding, important open research issues and future directions are discussed.